Azathothas/Stars/README.md

 - [proabiral/Fresh-Resolvers](https://github.com/proabiral/Fresh-Resolvers) – List of Hourly Updated Fresh DNS resolvers
 - [projectdiscovery/awesome-search-queries](https://github.com/projectdiscovery/awesome-search-queries) – Community curated list of search queries for various products across multiple search engines.
 - [pushsecurity/saas-attacks](https://github.com/pushsecurity/saas-attacks) – Offensive security drives defensive security.
 We're sharing a collection of SaaS attack techniques to help defenders understand the threats they face. #nolockdown
+- [rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs](https://github.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs) – Run your own privacy-first ad blocking service at home, or in the cloud for free with Google Cloud Services.
 - [ramit-mitra/blocklist-ipsets](https://github.com/ramit-mitra/blocklist-ipsets) – An IP list of bad actors targeting public infra like website, ssh endpoints, etc.
 - [randorisec/MobileHackingCheatSheet](https://github.com/randorisec/MobileHackingCheatSheet) – Basics on commands/tools/info on how to assess the security of mobile applications
 - [redecentralize/alternative-internet](https://github.com/redecentralize/alternative-internet) – A collection of interesting new networks and tech aiming at decentralisation (in some form).